citp/privacy-policy-historical/p/pa/pay/paymentwall.com.md

 With respect to security: Paymentwall has appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you at our site or through the Paymentwall Integrated Platform.
 We cannot, however, ensure or warrant the security of any information you transmit to Paymentwall, and you do so at your own risk.
 If you feel that this site is not following its stated information policy, you may contact us at

-Paymentwall, Inc.
+Paymentwall Inc.
-1390 Market St. Suite 112
+564 Market Street, Penthouse Suite
-San Francisco, CA 94102.
+San Francisco, CA 94104.

 We can be reached via e-mail at [info@paymentwall.com](mailto:info@paymentwall.com)
 or you can reach us by telephone at 415-707-9920

 Privacy Policy effective as of April 20, 2010
+Privacy Policy last modified on June 24, 2011